simharuk2021/lotteryapplication/README.md

 The app uses python3 which is a high level scripting programming language which integrates Flask as a lightweight micro-framework for developing web applications.
 The HTML pages were created using Jinga which is a fast extensible templating engine.

 In terms of infrastructure the code base is on a Google Cloud Virtual Machine which is connected to a Github repository.
 The services are all containerised using docker, with the corresponding images pushed to Docker hub.
-The testing is automated through Jenkins, with the build orchestration configured through Ansible and the continuous deployment provided by multiple replica's created across Docker Swarm.
+The testing is automated through Jenkins, with the build orchestration configured through Ansible and the continuous deployment provided by multiple replica's created across a Docker Swarm.
+In total the application set up utilises four Virtual Machines but only three of those are used in the deployment scenario.

 <div align="center">
     <img src="images/architecture.PNG" alt="Logo" width="800" height="600">